TrustFinity/patdryburgh.com/_projects/tools-toys.md

 layout: project
 author: patdryburgh
 photo: "/images/work/hero-tools-toys.jpg"
-it: In 2014, I designed and built a new responsive website that saw 3x growth year-over-year in pageviews, unique visitors, and revenue for
+it: This redesigned brand and responsive website generated 3x growth year-over-year in pageviews, unique visitors, and revenue for
 ---